Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Introduction

 The rest of this paper is organized as follows.
 In~\cref{sec:background}, we summarize relevant background material on likelihood-informed parameter dimension reduction, density approximation via triangular measure transport, and functional tensor trains.
-In~\cref{subsec:iEIG_UB}, we derive an upper bound on the incremental expected information gain and discuss how this bound can be used in conjunction with measure transport to guide the sequential design of experiments.
+In~\cref{subsec:iEIG_bounds}, we derive upper bounds on the incremental expected information gain and discuss how these bounds can be used to guide the sequential design of experiments.
 In~\cref{subsec:sOED_composite}, we discuss how to combine conditional transport maps with likelihood-informed parameter dimension reduction at each experimental stage to enable scalable amortized inference in the sOED procedure.
-In~\cref{subsec:sOED_restart}, we improve transport map accuracy by incorporating a restart strategy, leading to our final sOED algorithm, which we use for numerical comparisons in~\cref{sec:num1} and~\cref{sec:num2}.
+In~\cref{subsec:sOED_restart}, we improve transport map accuracy by incorporating a restart strategy, leading to our final sOED algorithm, which is then used in numerical examples in~\cref{sec:num1} and~\cref{sec:num2}.